Cyril9227/cyril9227.github.io/_posts/soyjack/2024-10-05-soyjack-detector.md

 We just run this on a video with a secret soyjack algorithm and voilà, we can detect soyjacks in real time (from your webcam !!!)

+For extra spice, we can also add a <a href="https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker">hands detector</a> which works exactly the same.

 # Code

 Need to install `mediapipe` and download the packaged models: